deepakiwne/mws-restaurant-stage-1/README.md

 # Restaurant Reviews App

 The app is developed with a mobile first approach and is fully responsive across all modern desktop, tablet, and phone browsers.
 The responsivenes of the app is designed using vanilla javascript.
-The app uses the Service Workers Web API to to provide effective offline experience for users.
+The app uses the Service Worker Web API and Cache Web API to provide effective offline experience for users.
+The app also implements accessibilty features by following the a11y (https://a11yproject.com/) specifications.

 ## Technology Used